mui/mui-x/docs/data/date-pickers/fields/fields.md

 It will only call the `onChange` callback when:

-- all the sections of the modified date are filled
+- all the sections of the date are filled
+- all the sections of the date are empty, its value will equal `null`
-- all the sections of the modified date are empty (will return `null` for the modified date)
+- all the sections of the date were previously empty and the user fills a section, its value will equal `Invalid date`
-- all the sections of the modified date were filled, and the user cleaned the content of one section (will return `Invalid date` for modified date)
+- all the sections of the date were previously filled and the user cleans a section, its value will equal `Invalid date`

-#### On simple fields

-On simple fields (`DateField` / `DateTimeField` / `TimeField`), `onChange` will be called if the date matches one of the condition above.

-In the example below, `onChange` will be called once when filling the first section and once when filling the last one:
+In the example below, `onChange` will be called when any of the conditions are triggered:

 {{"demo": "LifeCycleDateFieldEmpty.js", "defaultCodeOpen": false}}